VerifiedXBlockchain/VerifiedX-Docs/docs/GUI/gui-trouble-shooting.md

 5. Launch your GUI.

+### Could be a permission issue (Windows)

+On some versions of windows, you may run into permission problems with the core CLI launching the API.
+To solve this issue you'll want to set both the GUI and the CLI to run as adminstrator:

+1. Navigate to `C:\Program Files (x87)\RBXWallet\`

+2. Right click on `RBXWallet.exe` and choose `Properties`
+> If you don't see `RBXWallet.exe` it's likely because you don't have extensions visible on your machine.
+Instead, just look for `RBXWallet`.

+3. Go to the compatability tab and click `Change settings for all users`

+4. Enable the checkbox for `Run this program as administrator` and click OK, and then OK again.

+5. Navigate into the `RBXCore` folder and repeat the same step for `ReserveBlockCore.exe`
+> If you don't have hidden files enabled, you will see three files called `ReserveBlockCore`.
+You'll want to use the one that has the RBX cube icon.

+6. Then launch the GUI as normal and everything should work as expected.

 ### It's still not working.

 We've determined it is not due to a rogue process nor a corrupted database.
 What we'll try next is seeing if we can manually launch the CLI.